-KINSTON, N.C. — With a month left in hurricane season, riverkeepers across the Neuse River are keeping a close eye on the health of the water in the western part of the state.
+KINSTON, N.C. — With just over two months left in hurricane season, riverkeepers across the Neuse River are keeping a close eye on the health of the water in the western part of the state.

 What You Need To Know

 - Neuse riverkeepers say few sites have failed this year in terms of bacteria or algae overgrowth

 - Riverkeepers are hoping to create more nature-based solutions ahead of any future hurricanes

 - Much of the western part of the state is still recovering from flooding from past hurricanes

 “Results have varied week to week.
 Overall, it’s been a good summer.
 We’ve had not too many sites fail, or have too high of bacteria results.
 But it’s not just bacteria pollution thats a concern, but nutrient pollution.
 Nutrient pollution leads to algae blooms, which leads to fish kills,” Hunt said.